appoint Supreme Court justices who reverse [Citizens United]. If necessary, I would support a Constitutional Amendment.”

 Let’s Bird Dog to raise awareness.
 We will then share these responses from all over the state to get people talking about our issues: campaign finance and voting.

 1. Our highest priority is to promote legislation for the option of small donor/public funding for candidates in Texas.
 After much discussion we decided to change course from aiming at statewide judicial elections and to push instead for a bill for state legislative office – similar to those in other states, such as AZ CT, ME and more.
 Because of the buzz in both parties on a small donor option, we felt we should seize the moment and this effort would get us much more attention than the same option for judicial elections.
 Barring a miracle, we are going for conversation about the influence of money on our policies, not a bill that actually passes (just to let you know we were facing reality).
 If this topic interests you, please let us know.
 We will be hold our first committee meeting the first week of September.
 Tasks include researching and studying model legislation to adapt for Texas, finding an author and co-sponsors

-2. Our second priority because it is a time-sensitive project will engage all our activists and might be picked up by other organizations as well.
+2. THIS IS NOW THE BIRD DOG PROJECT: Our second priority because it is a time-sensitive project will engage all our activists and might be picked up by other organizations as well.
 During this election time, we will train and encourage volunteers all over the state to attend candidate forums and meetings of all parties and at all levels in order to ask a few designated questions about campaign finance and/or voter issues.
 With Texans using the same questions all over the state, from Alpine to Zephyr, it would create news interest.
 And finding other organizations who might partner up with us would broaden our reach.